-I hope, with this introduction, I could make clear that the birth process can represent a trauma that can determine or influence the whole life of a person.
-In holistic therapy, we have several potent tools at our disposal to emotionally devalue these experiences and thereby neutralize the psychological consequences.
+With this introduction, I hope to clarify that the birth process can represent a trauma that can determine or influence a person’s whole life.
+In holistic therapy, we have several potent tools to devalue these experiences and neutralize the psychological consequences emotionally.

-This intention can be a long-term and agonizing undertaking in classical psychotherapy, but with CranioSacral Therapy and Holotropic Breathwork in combination, the process can be accelerated tremendously.
+This intention can be a long-term and agonizing undertaking in classical psychotherapy, but the process can be accelerated tremendously with CranioSacral Therapy and Holotropic Breathwork, even in combination.
 Also, my experience shows that homeopathy can gently assist here.

 The perinatal matrices at a glance